Panels¶

 Empty Cells

-Empty cells in the CSV indicate that no data was recorded for that signal at that specific timestamp.
+Empty cells indicate no data was recorded for that signal at that timestamp.

 JSON Format¶